The art of the draw

 I was thinking today about book covers, and their importance to the reader.
 As a writer, we spend a considerable amount of time looking at the finer details of the cover and ensuring that it is as appealing as we can make it.
 Hours are spent considering the text, the picture, and the placement.
 Sweat is formed, new worry lines created and eventually, a glorious book is birthed from the process.
-But apparently it takes the reader a mere three seconds to determine if they wish to open the cover.
+But apparently, it takes the reader a mere three seconds to determine if they wish to open the cover.
 Within seconds they either accept or reject your hours of labor enough to pull back a page and take a look.
-And for writers of other genres, be in short story, scripts or poetry, they often don't even have the cover to draw readers in.
+And for writers of other genres, be in short stories, scripts, or poetry, they often don't even have the cover to draw readers in.
 So this month I am talking to two very different genres, to find out what keeps them going.

 This month's authors:

 Joe loves to write, and his passion is dealing with difficult things in life.
 So I dropped him a line to ask him about his process:

 What would you define as the key elements of inspiration for your stories?

 Bullying, suicide, PTSD, hopelessness, loneliness, alienation -- real-life traumatic tragedies, both physical and emotional, which cause pain and damage to people.
 Be it under my own name, or the more adult content under my pen name, my stories explore the damaged individual and the repeated attacks and situations that push them to the point to which they break.
 I also look at the often dark responses as they are being assailed, as the damage spreads, and the breaking point is reached and passed.

 How do you like to prepare your work – are you a planner?